-Let Toys Be Toys is asking retailers to stop limiting children’s interests by promoting some toys as only suitable for girls, and others only for boys.
+Let Toys Be Toys is asking the toy and publishing industries to stop limiting children’s interests by promoting some toys and books as only suitable for girls, and others only for boys.

 Toys are for fun, for learning, for stoking imagination and encouraging creativity.
 Children should feel free to play with the toys that most interest them.

 Isn’t it time that shops stopped limiting our children’s imagination by telling them what they ought to play with?

-The answer is simple – we’re asking retailers and manufacturers to sort toys by theme or function, rather than by gender, and let the children decide which toys they enjoy best.
+The answer is simple – we’re asking retailers and manufacturers to sort and label toys by theme or function, rather than by gender, and let the children decide which toys they enjoy best.

 About Let Toys Be Toys

 We’re a parent-led campaign that grew out of a thread on parenting site Mumsnet which brought together parents frustrated by the increase in gender-based marketing and promotion to children.

 None of us is paid; there’s no budget.
 We do this because we think it matters for children.
 Find out why we think gendered marketing matters.

 Find out more in this short radio documentary: Why are we selling our children a gendered worldview?

 What we’ve achieved so far – retailers

-Through our petition asking retailers to Let Toys Be Toys, our letters to retailers and the help of our amazing supporters on Twitter and Facebook we’ve scored a number of successes, including persuading The Entertainer, Boots and Tesco to take down ’boys’ and ‘girls’ toys signage in their stores, and Marks and Spencers have pledged to make all their toy ranges inclusive.
+Through our petition asking retailers to Let Toys Be Toys, our letters to retailers and the help of our amazing supporters on Twitter and Facebook , fourteen retailers have made changes, or promised to do so.
+The Entertainer, Boots and Debenhams have all taken down ‘boys’ and ‘girls’ toys signage in their stores, and Marks and Spencers have pledged to make all their toy ranges inclusive.